Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond allows only other users to manipulate the file.

 9-John Doe has specific rules for file owner, group and others 753.

+10-mirror_permissions gives file mirror permission based on olleh.